aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 ![Motion Blurring ><](/assets/images/mitfishery/motion_blurring.jpg)

-#### Trouble-shooting tracking:
-* Choose a video that is a best-case-scenario of what you'd want to track (e.g. minimal noise corruption, occlusion deformation, etc.)

 ### Dataset Selection and Training:
 "garbage in, garbage out."
 So, I spent a good amount of time curating a diverse dataset with annotated fish images and videos.
-Lighting conditions, backgrounds, and different fish species – I covered it all.
-By training the model on this top-notch dataset, I witnessed significant improvements in detection performance.
+Lighting conditions, backgrounds, and different fish species etc. By training the model on a curated dataset, I witnessed significant improvements in detection performance.

 ### Holdout Set for Validation:
 To make sure our counting game is on point, I set aside a holdout set of videos with ground truth fish counts.
 It's like having a benchmark to compare against.
 I tested the algorithm's count predictions against the ground truth, giving us valuable insights into its accuracy and effectiveness.
 No fishy business here!